jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/README.md

 ## 7. Tell the teacher you are done 🙋‍♀️

-... also, help anyone else who may nbe having issues 😊
+... also, help anyone else who may be having issues 😊

 ---